stal-ix/ix/docs/STALIX.md

+"UNIX is simple and coherent..." - Dennis Ritchie "GNU's Not UNIX" -  Richard Stallman

 Stal/IX is not UNIX or Linux in the usual sense of these terms.

 Stal/IX - an attempt to rethink some fundamentals without touching API and ABI Linux.